-Mr Willis-Owen will discuss with you what will happen before, during and after your procedure, and any pain you might have.
+Mr Willis-Owen will discuss with you what will happen before, during and after your procedure, and your recovery.
 This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent for the procedure to go ahead, which you will be asked to do by signing a consent form.

-An arthroscopy can take anything from 10 minutes to over an hour, depending on how much work is needed inside your knee joint.
-Once the anaesthetic has taken effect, Mr Willis-Owen will make small cuts in the skin around your knee joint.
+An arthroscopy can take anything from 10 minutes to half an hour, depending on how much work is needed inside your knee joint.
+Once you are asleep, Mr Willis-Owen will may two small incisions, one for the camera and one for the instruments.
 He will fill your joint with sterile saline to help produce a clearer picture and then insert the arthroscope.

 You will need to rest until the effects of the anaesthetic have passed.
 Take special care not to bump or knock the area.
 You will need pain relief to help with any discomfort as the anaesthetic wears off.
 You will usually be able to go home when you feel ready, when you have managed to walk safely, have eaten without feeling sick and have passed water.
 This is usually an hour or two.

 You will need to arrange for someone to drive you home.
 You should try to have a friend or relative stay with you for the first 24 hours, because of the anaesthetic.